 Berkeley's Course Capture (webcast) service offers instructors audio and/or video recording services for their courses.
+Course Capture is available in a subset of the General Assignment classrooms.
 Integrated with bCourses, recorded courses are intended to enhance the learning experience by providing a review tool for students.

 Instructors have the ability to change the way students engage with their classes by allowing for their lectures to be published online for access outside of the classroom.
 The Course Capture service takes care of recording daily lectures so that all instructors have to do is walk in, turn on their mic and connect their laptop to the projector, and teach the class.

-A catalog of recordings from the previous completed semester and earlier can be found coursecapture.berkeley.edu (CAS/CalNet Authentication Required)
+A catalog of Course Capture recordings from previous completed semesters and years can be found at coursecapture.berkeley.edu (CAS/CalNet Authentication Required).

 For the past decade, our Course Capture system infrastructure has been based on the OpenCast Video Solution and we relied on YouTube for publishing.
 In Fall '20, we have replaced OpenCast and YouTube with an enterprise lecture capture and media management system called Kaltura.